Solvable Families of Random Block Tridiagonal Matrices: New distributions via biasing

-The complete statement of the theorem now follows after scaling $\mbf{\wt{T}}$ by $ \frac{1}{\sqrt{\beta}}$.
-The value of the normalizing constant $Z_{n,\beta}$ follows from the known $\beta=1$ factor (see eq.~1.160 of \cite{ForBook}) along with an evaluation of $E[g_\beta(\mbf{b})]$. \end{proof} \begin{remark} The original proof of Theorem \ref{thm:DE} given in \cite{DE} is slightly different.
-It uses the $\beta=1$ case as a starting point to derive an expression for the Jacobian of the one-to-one transformation $(\mbf{a},\mbf{b}) \mapsto ({\lambda}, \mbf{p})$.
+\begin{Remark} The original proof of Theorem~\ref{thm:DE} given in \cite{DE} is slightly different.
+It uses the~${\beta=1}$ case as a starting point to derive an expression for the Jacobian of the one-to-one transformation~${(\mbf{a},\mbf{b}) \mapsto ({\lambda}, \mbf{p})}$.
 It then uses the identity \eqref{eq:magic_Delta_p} to compute the joint density of the spectral variables $({\lambda}, \mbf{p})$ for the tridiagonal matrix $\mbf{T}$.
-As it was already remarked in \cite{DE}, the expression for the Jacobian of the transformation $(\mbf{a},\mbf{b}) \mapsto ({\lambda}, \mbf{p})$ can also be computed directly, without relying on Theorem \ref{thm:DE} being true in the $\beta=1$ case. \end{remark}
+As it was already remarked in \cite{DE}, the expression for the Jacobian of the transformation $(\mbf{a},\mbf{b}) \mapsto ({\lambda}, \mbf{p})$ can also be computed directly, without relying on Theorem~\ref{thm:DE} being true in the $\beta=1$ case. \end{Remark}